johnboronkas/rockband-overdrive-tool/README.md

 We also need details of how each instrument scores points (especailly drums/guitar), collects overdrive, activates it, etc. Anything you can get.
 There is a wiki page for each.

+If you're a programmer, help is always welcomed with the algorithm.

 Finally, we also need "dry" FC's for each instrument on Centuries.
 Dry meaning no overdrive activations.
 This is to get a baseline for our scoring and make sure our algorithm is calculating the scores correctly.